adamdb/project-monitor/README.md

 project-monitor
 ===============

-Browser client and server for real-time project monitoring through continuous integration servers.
+Web application and server for real-time project monitoring.